Introduction

 What to Wear

-Esala Perahera is a religious event, and visitors are expected to dress modestly.
-Light, comfortable clothing is recommended, along with hats and sunscreen to protect against the sun.
+It is a religious event and you are asked to dress modestly.
+Hats, sunscreen and light, comfortable clothing protect you from the sun.

 Experiencing Esala Perahera